-- Encryption algorithms such as DES, 3DES and AES require a shared secret key to perform encryption and decryption. - HMAC-MD5 and HMAC-SHA-1 also require secret keys to provide integrity. - How can two devices securely communicate a secret key? - The DH (Diffie-Hellman) key agreement is a key exchange method. - Allows two peers to securely communicate a secret key over an insecure channel. - Variations of DH are called groups.
+- Encryption algorithms such as DES, 3DES and AES require a shared secret key to perform encryption and decryption. - MD5 and SHA-1 hashing algorithms also require secret keys to provide integrity. - How can two devices securely communicate a secret key? - The DH (Diffie-Hellman) key agreement is a key exchange method. - Allows two peers to securely communiate a secret key over an insecure channel. - Variations of DH are called groups.